saharashahab/Hackathon_Team13/README.md

 - **readr** package
 - **readxl** package
 - **lubridate** package
+- **dms** package

 ### User Tutorial

-1. Clone github repository
+1. Clone GitHub repository
-2. Download RPackages Folder (contains app.R, ppk.R, PriorityScore.R)
+2. Go to PositCloud and create a new project, and direct it to the GitHub repository
-3. From dataset Folder, download Hackathon_Data1.csv, Hackathon_Data3.csv, and Hackathon_Data4.csv
+3. From dataset Folder, download Hackathon_Data1.csv, Hackathon_Data3.csv, and Hackathon_Data4.csv (ensure is located in computer environment)
-4. Upload Rpackages Folder to IDE compatible with R programming (RStudio, PositCloud, etc.)
-5. Ensure appropriate packages listed above are downloaded.
+4. Ensure appropriate packages listed above are downloaded
-6. In Rpackages Folder, go to app.R
+5. In Rpackages Folder, go to app.R
-7. Hit “Run App”
+6. Hit “Run App”

 ## Usage